 MPAS standard packaging must meet the requirements of Defence Standard 81-041.
 Other packaging requirements specified by the Ministry of Defence include; ensuring the availability of equipment and spares, which should be ready and in good condition for use when needed; the economic design of packaging; and the guarantee of packaging with a higher performance level (military packaging levels J, N & P), to cope adequately with relevant severities such as movement, handling, storage, and distribution.

 · Read about the IES range of ISPM15-compliant wooden crates here, suitable for export packing and storage.

 As a manufacturer, what do I need to provide to my MPAS contractor?

 As a manufacturer your most important role can be offering accurate information.
-Among the key details you may be required to pass on to the packaging provider is:
+Among the key details you may be required to pass on to the packaging provider are:

 - An NSN number – a 13-digit, unique identification number allocated to every item which the Ministry of Defence uses

 - The name and description of the item which is going to be packaged

 - Which department of the Ministry of Defence (Army, Navy or RAF) is responsible